blue-santa/iLien-whitepaper/00-archive/2019-07-23-whitepaper-sketch.md

   - Time of Solomon
   - The new concept of "Trust"
   - Show currency systems that fail, within the debt-based model
+  - Ark of the covenant - a bend on the contract - taking the contract away from its final destination
+    - Brue nebueneh: the bend in the good
+    - Compare the Holy Books to the Historical Books